-Your Mac has a hidden screenshot program – here’s how to find it
+Here’s how to take a screenshot on a Mac – it’s easier than you think

 |To capture a selected area and save it to the clipboard, hit Command+Shift+Control+4

 Using these same keyboard shortcuts mentioned above without pressing “Control” will save the screenshot as a PNG file to your desktop, instead of your clipboard.
-Also, when you trigger the area option — i.e. Command+Shift+Control+4 — your mouse cursor will become a cross hair, letting you select the region of the screen you want to select.
+Also, when you trigger the area option — i.e., Command+Shift+Control+4 — your mouse cursor will become a crosshair, letting you select the region of the screen you want to select.
 You can also fine-tune your selection, if desired.
 To do so, try pressing one the following button combinations after you hit the initial shortcut keys.
+Note that if you have a MacBook Pro with Touch Bar, you can hit Shift+Command+6 to take a screenshot of the Touch Bar display and save it as a PNG file to your desktop.

 |Hit Escape to cancel your screenshot

-Note: Update: Further clarified instructions and removed invalid keyboard shortcuts.